 Facts + Figures

-- The research ethics training effort existed as early as 2000 with a faculty survey seeking opinions and attitudes towards consequences for research misconduct.
-A low level of training was provided campus wide in two courses (see Table 1).
-In 2009 effort was increased to provide ethics education to researchers.
-The AIRE office was established in Graduate Studies in 2013 which saw a steady annual increase in certification and compliance.
+- The research ethics training effort at UNM existed as early as 2000 with a faculty survey seeking opinions and attitudes towards consequences for research misconduct.
+A low level of training was provided campus wide in two courses (data for 2004 – 2008 shown in Table 1).
+In 2009 effort was increased to provide ethics education to researchers through the Office of the Vice President for Research.
+The Academic Integrity & Research Ethics (AIRE) office was established in Graduate Studies in 2013 which saw a steady annual increase in certification and compliance especially among research-active graduate students.

 - In 2016 AIRE/Graduate Studies produced the first compliance tracking utility that could identify federally funded recipients.
 For the first time (that’s why the orange bar is so high) AIRE is able to locate actual individuals who are now systematically identified so that they can acquire certification in the responsible conduct of research (RCR) by taking advantage of research ethics education opportunities.
 Ethics resources are also listed in the Professional & Academic Workshops (PAW) website.